It is getting more and more difficult to reach your followers on social media organically.

 There are many other alternative routes to reach your audience organically.
 Think of Facebook groups or Reddit communities.
 These are places where no algorithm decides what content is shown to people.
 These channels are getting more and more attractive as organic reach is slowly dying.
 Besides, these alternatives are free and therewith very low-risk to try.
 They are great ways to engage with your audience directly.

-Fangage is a prime example of a platform that allows for great direct engagement with your fans.
-With a Fangage fan-platform, you can reach 100% of your audience, 100% of the time.
-You can engage with fans directly through E-mail, text message, contests, giveaways, fan submissions, and much more.
-If you’re interested, you can set up a fan platform in only a few minutes here for free!
+Fangage is a prime example of a website for your fans that allows for great direct engagement with your fans.
+With a Fangage fan website, you can reach 100% of your audience, 100% of the time.
+You can engage with fans directly through E-mail, text messages, contests, giveaways, fan submissions, and much more.
+If you’re interested, you can set up your own website for your fans in only a few minutes for free HERE!